elainehan3/elainehan3.github.io/README.md

 A portfolio site, and a project I used to learn React.
 Visit [http://elainehan3.github.io](http://elainehan3.github.io) to see it!

-[http://elainehan3.github.io/#/fun](The Fun page) also showcases some additional projects:
+The [http://elainehan3.github.io/#/fun](Fun) page also showcases some additional projects:

 ## Weather